 Instead of merely worrying about it, parents and students should come up with a workable plan to crush student loan expense instead of allowing it to crush them.

 By planning far in advance of college, the expenses can be more manageable.
-Students be less likely to take on private student loans or even federal student loans.
+Students are less likely to take on private student loans or even federal student loans.
 They’ll have the opportunity to look for scholarships, and on top of that, a student could get more help from their family.

 One thing parents can do in the years leading up to college is form a 529 college fund.
 It’s a savings account that provides federal and possibly state tax breaks.
 The fund is a popular way to save for college costs.